 - If you are not registered with HMRC or they have been unable to verify you, 30% is deducted.

-- If you turn over at least £30,000 and have a record of good tax compliance, you can apply to HMRC to qualify for gross payment, without any deductions.
+- If your turnover is at least £30,000 for a sole trader, or £30,000 for each partner or Director, or at least £100,000 for the whole partnership or company, and you have a record of good tax compliance, you can apply to HMRC to qualify for gross payment, without any deductions.

-Deductions are not made in relation to VAT charged on an invoice or your costs such as materials and equipment hire.
+Deductions are not made in relation to VAT charged on an invoice or direct costs such as materials and equipment hire for the contract.

-Any deductions made count towards the tax and National Insurance contributions you have to pay — either through tax self-assessment (if you are self-employed) or the PAYE system (if you are a limited company).
-If the deductions are more than the total due to HMRC, you can claim a refund at the end of the year.
+Any deductions made count towards the tax and National Insurance contributions you have to pay - either through tax self-assessment (if you are self-employed) or the PAYE system (if you are a limited company).
+If the deductions are more than the total due to HMRC, you can claim a refund.